Yod Pointing to the Ascendant: ASC Apex Meaning

 The Ascendant is both persona and body

-The Ascendant is the visible self: the persona presented to the world, the body's outward style, and the rising-sign filter through which strangers initially read the native.
+The Ascendant is the visible self: the persona presented to the world, bodily style, and the rising-sign filter through which strangers initially read the person.
 It is calculated from birth time and place, which makes it the most time-sensitive point in a chart.

 How the body participates